This is the call to take in Stock Markets now

 To help you take a concerted call, we will give out two options, depending on what is your personal call, risk appetite and how much are you ready to hold out.
 We will also give our recommendation too but please remember that financial advisors are NOT astrologers.
 Based on a certain sequence of events, a financial advisor can only hypothesize how it is likely to be but the economy and the stock markets are at full liberty to disagree with them!

 Hence, a financial advisor should limit his role to guiding you to meet your future goals and aspirations irrespective of the economy in the long run, be the go-to person with slightly more expertise in financial management and manage your emotions so that you do not harm yourself by taking incorrect decisions.
-A financial advisor certainly should not be in the business of short term predictions of stock market behaviour.
+A financial advisor certainly should not be in the business of short-term predictions of stock market behavior.

 OPTION 1 – Decrease your exposure to the equity markets and move to safer debt funds: Markets are at a high without any valid reasons and the outlook seems poor.
 A PE Ratio of 29-30, bleak near-term future outlook of the economy, complete resolution of COVID-19 nowhere in sight right now which may take many months or maybe more than a year, even the big companies defaulting, and of course, the accumulated high interests of deferred loans have to be paid soon which most of the borrowers may not be in a position to pay.